levon003/levon003.github.io/_posts/2024-06-26-destroy-ai.md

 >People sometimes resist the thought of formalizing the goals of some human-computer interaction, as if that automatically equates to taking agency from the human. ....
 When we leave things fully to the human at the highest level, that is also a design choice, one that usually makes problems harder to find because we're less clear on what we're looking for.
 So I tend to think that when the thought of formalizing or automating some task makes us prickly, it's probably something we could learn from thinking more about.

 A critic might respond that formalizing and designing with 'AI' might not _automatically_ equate to taking agency from the human, but - in the context of hegemonic algorithmic systems - it is the expected outcome (cf. Brian Merchant, ["Understanding the real threat generative AI poses to our jobs"](https://www.bloodinthemachine.com/p/understanding-the-real-threat-generative)).
-It is this risk that requires us to embrace conceptual work (like Nick Seavers's ethnographic research with [recommendation systems](https://press.uchicago.edu/ucp/books/book/chicago/C/bo183892298.html)) that enables us to understand where design can be useful and where it will merely enable more efficient harm.
+It is this risk that requires us to embrace conceptual work (like Nick Seaver's ethnographic research with [recommendation systems](https://press.uchicago.edu/ucp/books/book/chicago/C/bo183892298.html)) that enables us to understand where design can be useful and where it will merely enable more efficient harm.

 ### Designing is formalizing